riyaz-soni5/basic_id_card/README.md

-# basic_id_card
+# basic id card
-It is a basic id card where information are displayed as the user input
+Its a program that takes information like **NAME , AGE , ADDRESS , ID NUMBER** as input and keep it together and make it look like an **Id Card** where all the information are displayed together.